Jib (crane)

 Animation of main (green truss structure) and jib boom (purple truss structure) articulation.
 This specific example uses a level luffing mechanism to maintain the load at approximately the same vertical height as the jib moves through its range of travel.

 A jib or jib arm is the horizontal or near-horizontal beam used in many types of crane to support the load clear of the main support.
 An archaic spelling is gib.

 Usually jib arms are attached to a vertical mast or tower or sometimes to an inclined boom.
 In other jib-less designs such as derricks, the load is hung directly from a boom which is often anomalously called a jib.

 A camera jib or jib arm in cinematography is a small crane that holds nothing but the camera.

+Jib cranes

+A jib crane is a crane that employs a horizontal jib or jib arm attached to a vertical support structure.
+Common configurations include pillar-mounted and wall-mounted jib cranes.
+Such cranes are widely used for localized material handling in manufacturing facilities, warehouses, workshops, and maintenance operations.